 "Our significant improvement in net income reflects the benefits of a growing installed base of Sony's PlayStation2, Nintendo's Game Boy Advance, Gamecube and Microsoft's Xbox," said Jeffrey Griffiths, president/CEO.
 "Year-over-year overall software sales are better than the total market, or 60.3 percent growth, compared with 31 percent for the industry."

 Also, recent hardware price drops, an expanding selection of software titles and a growing base of customers across all age groups will further strengthen the retailer's financial position, according to Griffiths.

 Comp-store sales for the first quarter increased 4.3 percent, excluding sales from BB Kids and BC Sports Collectibles.

 Pro forma operating income increased to $2.1 million in the first quarter, up from an operating loss of $1.4 million the previous year, primarily due to higher gross margins on sales.

 Pro forma selling, general and administrative expenses for the quarter, however, moved in the other direction, climbing to $48.5 million, compared with $37.2 million for the same period in 2001.

 Electronics Boutique is expecting a second-quarter comp-sales increase of 8 percent.
-Having opened 26 new stores in the first quarter and converted 12 BB Kids stores to the Electronics Boutique format, it plans 200 new openings this fiscal year.
+The retailer, which opened 26 new stores in the first quarter and converted 12 closed BB Kids stores to the Electronics Boutique format, plans to open a total of 200 new stores in the current fiscal year.